isomerpages/moe-westviewpri/_mk-at-west-view/MK Total Curriculum/Starlight Literacy Programe EL.md

 ---
 <h1>Starlight Literacy Programme</h1>
 <p>The Starlight Literacy Programme nurtures children’s language skills through
-Big Books, songs, rhymes and games set in the local context.We seek to develop their listening and speaking skills, as well as their interest in learning languages through an active, interactive approach.</p>
+Big Books, songs, rhymes and games set in the local context.
+We seek to develop their listening and speaking skills, as well as their interest in learning languages through an active, interactive approach.</p>
 <hr>